Hunter-Gatherers (Foragers)

 All ages happily gathered together, San men, women, and children, pictured in Botswana in 2011.
 Credit: AinoTuominen, Pixabay license.

-But fighting less than food producers does not necessarily mean that hunter-gatherers are typically peaceful.
-For example, Ember (1978) reported that most hunter-gatherers engaged in warfare at least every two years.
-But another study found that warfare was rare or absent among most hunter-gatherers (Lenski and Lenski 1978; reported in Nolan 2003)
+But fighting less than food producers does not necessarily mean that hunter-gatherers are typically peaceful or lacking in war.
+For example, C. R. Ember (1978) reported that most hunter-gatherers engaged in warfare at least every two years.
+But another study found that warfare was rare or absent among most hunter-gatherers (Lenski and Lenski 1978; reported in Nolan 2003).

 Why are there these contradictory answers to the question about the peacefulness of hunter-gatherers?

 How we define terms will affect the outcome of a cross-cultural study.
-When asking if hunter-gatherers are typically peaceful, for example, researchers will get different results depending upon what they mean by peaceful, how they define hunter-gatherers, and whether they have excluded societies forced to stop fighting (that is, pacified) by colonial powers or national governments in their analyses.
+When asking if hunter-gatherers are typically peaceful, for example, researchers will get different results depending upon what they mean by war, how they define hunter-gatherers, and whether they have excluded societies from their analyses where the lack of conflict arises due to occupation by a foreign power, pacification by colonial authorities, or the subsequent development of a multiethnic postcolonial nation-state government.

 Most researchers contrast war and peace.
-If the researcher views peace as the absence of war, then the answer to whether hunter-gatherers are more peaceful than food producers depends on the definition of war.
-Anthropologists agree that war in smaller-scale societies needs to be defined differently from war in nation-states that have armed forces and large numbers of casualties.
-Also, within-community or purely individual acts of violence are nearly always distinguished from warfare.
-However, there is controversy about what to call different types of socially organized violence between communities.
-For example, Fry (2006, 88, 172–74) does not consider feuding between communities warfare, but Ember and Ember (1992) do.
+If the researcher views peace as the absence of war, then the answer to whether hunter-gatherers are more peaceful than food producers depends on how war is defined.
+Most anthropologists agree that war in smaller-scale societies needs to be defined differently from war in nation-states that have armed forces and large numbers of casualties.
+And most also agree that within-community or purely individual acts of violence need to be distinguished from warfare.
+However, beyond that there is controversy about what to call different types of socially organized violence between communities (Hames 2019).
+For example, Fry (2006) p.
+88, p.
+172-74 does not consider feuding between communities to be warfare, but C. R. Ember and Ember (1992) do count feuding as warfare if it involves “socially organized armed combat between members of different territorial units (communities or aggregates of communities).”
+Having different definitions can result in markedly different estimates of the prevalence of warfare.

-In the warfare section below, we discuss predictors of variation in warfare amongst hunter-gatherers.
+In a later warfare section, we discuss predictors of variation in warfare amongst hunter-gatherer societies.

 How and Why do Hunter-Gatherers Vary?